bitjson/typescript-starter/README.md

   lint:
     Lint all typescript source files
   unit:
-    Run unit tests
+    Build the library and run unit tests
   test:
-    Lint and test the library
+    Lint, build, and test the library
   watch:
-    Watch source files, rebuild library on changes, rerun relevant tests watch:build:
+    Watch source files, rebuild library on changes, rerun relevant tests
-    Watch source files, rebuild library on changes watch:unit:
-    Watch the build, rerun relevant tests on changes
   cov:
     Run tests, generate the HTML coverage report, and open it in a browser
-  html-coverage:
-    Output HTML test coverage report
-  send-coverage:
-    Output lcov test coverage report and send it to codecov
   docs:
-    Generate API documentation and open it in a browser docs:json:
+    Generate HTML API documentation and open it in a browser docs:publish:
+    Generate HTML API documentation and push it to GitHub Pages docs:json:
     Generate API documentation in typedoc JSON format
   release:
     Bump package.json version, update CHANGELOG.md, tag a release
+  reset:
+    Delete all untracked files and reset the repo to the last commit
+  publish:
+    Reset, build, test, publish docs, and prepare release (a one-step publish process)
 ```
 ## Notes